 About the Author

 Kara Martin, Senior Content Creator at Naviant, specializes in written B2B content, from case studies to blogs and beyond.
-She also posts weekly videos on LinkedIn sharing a new content marketing tip each week.
+She also hosts the video series, Content Marketing with Kara, covering all things content marketing in 1-5 minute videos.